openvinotoolkit/open_model_zoo/demos/python_demos/bert_question_answering_demo/README.md

 from the command-line match the actual network inputs.
 When reshape ('-r') reshape option is specified, the script also attempts to reshape the network to the length of the context plus length of the question (both in tokens), if the resulting value is smaller than the original sequence length that the network expects.
-This is performance (speed) option.
-Since some networks are not-reshapable the demo would automatically fall back to the original network if the reshaping failed.
+This is performance (speed) and memory footprint saving option.
+Since some networks are not-reshapable (due to limitations of the internal layers) the reshaping might fail, so you will need to run the demo without it.
 Please see general ['reshape intro and limitations'](https://docs.openvinotoolkit.org/latest/_docs_IE_DG_ShapeInference.html)

 ## Demo Outputs